timofeysie/flabellifolia/README.md

 # flabellifolia

-The project is built on Angular 6 and Ionic 4 integrated with [Three.js](https://threejs.org/),an animated 3D graphics using WebGL, and [GreenSock](https://greensock.com/) which is a high-performance, professional-grade animation library.
+The project was started with Angular 5 and Ionic 3 integrated with [Three.js](https://threejs.org/),an animated 3D graphics using WebGL, and [GreenSock](https://greensock.com/) which is a high-performance, professional-grade animation library.

 The blang solution to installing and using [Three.js with Angular](https://stackoverflow.com/questions/40273300/angular-cli-threejs) created the spinning cube demo.
 This shows how to set up Three.js using the cube demo from the three.js.org website example page with Angular instead of vanilla JavaScript.